brendano/ark-tweet-nlp/docs/annot_guidelines.md

 ------------

 The __twokenize__ tool included with the ARK TweetNLP package handles tokenization.
-It seeks to identify word-external punctuation tokens and emoticons—not an easy task given Twitter’s lack of orthographic orthodoxy!
+It seeks to identify word-external punctuation tokens and emoticons -— not an easy task given Twitter’s lack of orthographic orthodoxy!

 When multiple words are written together without spaces, or when there are spaces